 - 1. Students and staff are to leave the building by the nearest exit when the fire alarm sounds - 2.
 Students should move quickly but not run. - 3.
-Students and staff are to move to their designated area.
-A, B C or .D - 4.
-Attendance will be taken; students who are not with their class should report to the nearest adult. - 5.
-Students will wait with their classes until the signal to return to the building is given. - 6.
+Students and staff are to move to the designated CENTRAL LOCATION (Assigned Advisory Location #) - 4.
+Attendance will be taken. - 5.
+Students will wait with their ADVISORIES until the signal to return to the building is given. - 6.
 Attendance will be taken upon return to class. - 7.
 Students who fail to follow all fire drill procedures will face immediate disciplinary action. - 8.
-If evacuating from CHS is needed, students will report to Talent Hall.
+If evacuation from CHS Central Location is needed, students will report to Talent Hall.